transdigiware/blockchain/howto/ibp-console.md

 {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} is based on Hyperledger Fabric v1.4.3.
 For more information about Hyperledger Fabric v1.4.3 new features, see [What's new in 1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/whatsnew.html){: external}.

-If you are interested in learning more about how to use {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, {{site.data.keyword.cloud_notm}} Private V3.2.1 or any Kubernetes v1.11 or higher container platform on x86_64, see [Getting started with IBM Blockchain Platform v2.1.1](/docs/services/blockchain-rhos?topic=blockchain-rhos-get-started-console-ocp).
+If you are interested in learning more about how to use {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, {{site.data.keyword.cloud_notm}} Private V3.2.1 or any Kubernetes v1.13, 1.14, or 1.15 container platform on x86_64, see [Getting started with IBM Blockchain Platform v2.1.1](/docs/services/blockchain-rhos?topic=blockchain-rhos-get-started-console-ocp).

 If you are an experienced Hyperledger Fabric customer and are interested in learning more about how to use the  {{site.data.keyword.blockchainfull_notm}} peer, CA, orderer, and smart contract containers images, see [Using the {{site.data.keyword.blockchainfull_notm}} images ](/docs/services/blockchain-rhos?topic=blockchain-rhos-blockchain-images).